Family law experts, for when it's time to go separate ways.

 De facto relationship rights under Australian family law are different from the rights of married couples.
 When you and your de facto partner separate, your property rights depend on the length of your relationship, whether you have any children together and other factors.

 Spousal support is often a crucial issue for separating or divorcing couples, especially if there’s a big gap between incomes and the future earning abilities of the parties.
-If spousal maintenance is an issue in your separation or divorce, get help from the top family lawyers in Sydney.
+If spousal maintenance is an issue in your separation or divorce, get help from the top family lawyers Sydney.
 That’s us.

 Mediation for property settlements can help you and your former partner work out how to divide your property without the expense of going to court.
 We’ll help you work out what’s right for your situation and we’ll do our best to make sure you get a great result.